 Non-profit payments for services are contractual payments from the Housing Authority of the City of Pittsburgh for some of their properties that have been taken off the tax rolls.
 The total budget for this line item is \$444,769 in 2022.
-The City's large, multi-billion dollar "Institutions of Purely Public Charity" do not contribute any payments in lieu of taxes to the City's general operating fund.
+With the exception of a small payment from Duquesne University related to a street vacation in the 1990's, the City's large, multi-billion dollar "Institutions of Purely Public Charity" do not contribute any payments in lieu of taxes to the City's general operating fund.